 InvisionApp is a popular prototyping tool used for making basic prototypes, while Figma is a design app used by designers to create UI, mobile, web, and icon design.
 Sketch plugins allow the creation of wireframes and prototypes.

-Speaking of prototyping, we can’t forget to mention the concept of “fidelity.”
+Speaking of prototyping your ideas, we can’t forget to mention the concept of “fidelity.”
 This concept refers to the number of details and completeness of the design.
 Generally, prototyping is divided into two distinct categories:

 Designers also run usability testing of low-fidelity prototypes to make sure the app functions as the client had envisioned it in the first place.
 This testing involves several focus groups who use the app to see how functional and responsive it is.
 Generally speaking, design gurus work moving gradually from low to high-fidelity prototyping (from simple design to more complex, from the big picture to minutiae of the screen).